GREENHAM: ONE HUNDRED YEARS OF WAR AND PEACE

 Commissioned by Greenham Trust to celebrate the twentieth anniversary of its foundation, this large scale outdoor work took place in the middle of what is left of the runway on Greenham Common Airbase.
 A two-year project involving hundreds of local people, it was watched by around 8,000 people in September 2017.

-The story focussed on the life of Peggy, a fictional character who grew up on Greenham Common in the 1930s and then witnessed its turbulent history first hand.
+The story focussed on the life of Peggy, a fictional character who grew up on Greenham Common in the 1930s and witnessed its turbulent history first hand.

 You can watch the full video here.